Pavia Civic Museums: Pinacoteca Malaspina

 The Malaspina art gallery has its core in the donation of the Marquis Malaspina; it was expanded with subsequent donations from various entities and personalities, such as Brambilla and Radlinski.
 In 2001 the art gallery was enriched by the legacy of the Pavia collectors Carla and Giulio Morone, the donation consists of 66 works, including paintings, pastels and drawings by Italian artists such as Federico Zandomeneghi, Giovanni Segantini, Plino Nomellini, Giuseppe de Nittis, Luigi Conconi, Daniele Ranzoni, Tranquillo Cremona, Giovanni Boldini, Giuseppe Pellizza da Volpedo, Vittore Grubicy de Dragon, Carlo Fornara, Oreste Albertini and many others.
 Inside the picture gallery there are also many examples of Pavia majolica, the city in fact, between the sixteenth and eighteenth centuries, was one of the main centers of majolica production in northern Italy.

 In one room there is the rare wooden model of the Cathedral from 1497, the work of Giovanni Pietro Fugazza and Cristoforo Rocchi, one of the few Renaissance wooden models that have survived.

 The Pinacoteca Malaspina and the collections of paintings until 1800 include the following works:

+Quadreria dell'Ottocento

+The collection of the Quadreria dell'Ottocento (19th-Century Picture Gallery), located on the second floor, offers a captivating journey through the painting and sculpture of the period.
+It allows for both an art-historical and a historical perspective on political and military events.
+The collection includes masterpieces of national significance alongside outstanding works by local artists, supported and promoted by the Civica Scuola di Pittura, the Municipal School of Painting that was active from 1842 to 1934.

+The Quadreria dell'Ottocento and the collections of paintings until 1900 include the following works: